jackyzha0/jackyzha0.github.io/content/thoughts/academia.md

 ## Incentive Structure
 Academia feels more pure, more [playful](thoughts/play.md), than academia?
 More of a '[constructionist](thoughts/constructionist.md)' approach, freedom to ask your own questions

 Can we create the energy of DARPA outside of government [funding](thoughts/funding.md)?
 A modern day Xerox Parc or Bell Labs?
-A [new DARPA](thoughts/new%20DARPA.md) perhaps?
+A [research institutions](thoughts/research%20institutions.md) perhaps?

 More on [incentives](thoughts/incentives.md)